• English

 Moreover, if walking is too slow for you and you are a fan of trail running, the Tour du Mont Blanc in trail is for you.
 In 5 days, you will travel the entire traditional route !

-Finally, no one forces you to do the Tour du Mont Blanc all at once to enjoy it!
-It is in this spirit that we imagined our 4-day trek on the trails of the TMB.
+Finally, no need to cover the full loop of the Tour du Mont Blanc to enjoy it!
+That is why we have imagined our 4-days and 5-days treks to cover the first and the second half of the TMB.
 Probably the best way to get started in trekking.

 How long is the Tour du Mont Blanc?